 - Chrissy is on-site Wednesdays

-Winter is now upon us, Health promotion Agency (HPA) via Wellplace NZ inspire all New Zealanders to lead healthier lifestyles; this month is Junk Food June, so utilise some of these resources to make a conscious effort towards healthy eating habits in our homes, at school or workplaces, check out these useful website links for some easy, cost effective ideas:
+Winter has now arrived, Health promotion Agency (HPA) via Wellplace NZ inspire all New Zealanders to lead healthier lifestyles; this month is get up and move more, so utilise some of these resources to make a conscious effort towards healthy lifestyle in our homes, at school or workplaces, check out these useful website links for some ideas:

 There are 2 dental services available at Whangaparaoa College for students with consent from caregivers;